-The largest container vessels calling West Coast ports today have roughly twice the capacity of those that called just five years ago.
-In order to remain a competitive trade gateway, the NWSA must take steps to better accommodate these larger vessels.
+The largest container vessels calling West Coast ports today have over two times the capacity of those that called just five years ago.
+In order to remain a competitive trade gateway, the NWSA is taking steps to upgrade our infrastructure to handle these ships.
 One such step is to study whether deepening is needed in specific areas adjacent to the NWSA's container terminals in the North Harbor.
 While channels are mostly -51 feet or deeper, some shallower spots present navigational and safety challenges.
-The NWSA partnered with the U.S. Army Corps of Engineers to study the feasibility of a potential deepening project.
-The draft feasibility report that was issued on August 2 identifies a tentatively selected plan to deepen the east and west waterway to -57 feet.
-Deepening channels to this depth will require a local financial match, which could come from several sources, including the potential for a contribution from the NWSA.
+The NWSA partnered with the U.S. Army Corps of Engineers to conduct a feasibility study for deepening the waterways.
+The recommendation is to deepen the east and west waterway to -57 feet MLLW.
+This will allow the NWSA to handle fully laden ships larger than 18,000 TEUs.
+Deepening channels to this depth will require a local financial match of federal dollars, which could come from several sources, including the potential for a contribution from the NWSA.